Zubax/ampdrive_ad0510/manufacturing/readme.md

 #### Top part assembly

-If needed, the motor should be installed on the top part of the housing using the set of **motor mount screws**.
+If needed, the motor should be installed on the top part of the housing.
+The motor itself and its fasteners are not part of this design.

 #### Final assembly